The Vatican on gay marriage

 A welcome step to some

 Not all clerics or Catholic believers have responded with criticism, though.
-Many – including several German Catholics – have agreed with CDF’s statement.
+Many – including several German Catholics – have agreed with the CDF’s statement.
 Others expressed appreciation at the clarity of the statement, as diverse opinions over blessing same-sex unions have divided the Church for years, particularly since Francis became pope.

 Pope Francis’s mixed messaging